YvosOnTheHub/LabNetApp/Kubernetes_v6/Addendum/Addenda06/README.md

 #########################################################################################

 When playing with Kubernetes or Unix, you can always find new tools that improve your daily job.
 Here are a few that I found interesting:
 - K8SH (Kubernetes shell)
 - K1S (Simple Kubernetes Dashboard)
 - TMUX (Terminal Multiplexer)
+- KREW (Kubectl plug-ins)
+- K9S (GUI to interact with your Kubernetes cluster)

 ## A. K8SH